 We made 2 bid attempts to the National Lottery Heritage Fund in 2018.
 Both attempts were unsuccessful.

 The National Lottery said they simply don’t have enough money for all the projects that applied for funding.

 The NLHF transitioned to a new Heritage strategy in 2023.

 We’ll need to consider the merits of making another application in 2024, because it takes a lot of time, resource and cost to produce a bid submission.
 At this stage it's unclear whether Madeira Terrace would meet the NLHF criteria.

 A bid to the central government Department for Communities and Local Government for £4 million to kickstart the project was unsuccessful in 2016.

-Support the restoration by buying merchandise or making a donation.
+You can support the restoration by buying merchandise or making a donation.